mlochbaum/Singeli/doc/interpreter.md

 (And [Haskell is a dynamically-typed, interpreted language](https://aphyr.com/posts/342-typing-the-technical-interview) but it's so hard to use!)

 So you want to write a quick script with Singeli!
-Perfect, it's a functional scripting language, kind of like Erlang.
+Perfect, it's a functional scripting language, kind of like Elixir.
 It's missing some features like reading files and the interpreter's a little basic and slow, but it's fine for small tasks!

 Of course we start with Hello World.
 The Singeli interpreter is a little quirky, and it uses curly braces `{}` for everything!
 It also has different names for things.
 Instead of calling the `show` function on a string, in Singeli you say it's a *generator* called on a *symbol*.